Grandma doesn’t remember me but I remember all the great times we had together and I can remember that for both of us.

 Most of the pages only have a sentence making it a quick but meaningful story.
 The illustrations really bring a lot of life to the words.

 This book is just adorable!
 I will say right off the bat that it doesn’t specially say what condition Grandma suffers from – if you follow the posts you may remember my comments about the same issue in One Photo.
-Unlike One Photo I much preferred the way this story comes across – it’s simple and yet even small children could relate to the pictures of the activities that the kids are doing with their grandma.
+Unlike One Photo I much preferred the way this story comes across – it’s simple and clear so that even small children can relate to the pictures of the activities that the kids are doing with their grandma.

 Towards the end of the story, when the girl tells the reader that Grandma now lives where other people remember for her (a nursing home presumably) some of the pages contain slightly more text.
 It describes in a touching way how suffers of dementia can still remember things from long ago – like how her son left his jacket on the bus when he was a kid and Grandma still reminds him.